John Kynoch

-John Marriott Kynoch (born 18 March 1933) is a sport shooter who competed for Great Britain.
+John Marriott Kynoch (born 18 March 1933) is a sport shooter who has competed for Great Britain.
 He won the bronze medal in running game target at the 1972 Summer Olympics in Munich.

-Born and raised in New Zealand, Marriott was educated at Huntley School from 1941 to 1946 and Nelson College between 1947 and 1950.
+Born and raised in New Zealand, Kynoch was educated at Huntley School from 1941 to 1946 and Nelson College between 1947 and 1950.
 He did a short course at Massey Agricultural College before emigrating to Banffshire, Scotland in the early 1950s to work in the family woollen mill.